War in Ukraine will take global economic toll, group warns | Business

 War in Ukraine will take global economic toll, group warns

+Together, for instance, they export a third of the worlds wheat, raising concerns that countries like Egypt and Lebanon that rely on those affordable wheat exports for bread and other food staples could face shortages in the months ahead.Russia is also a big producer of potash that is used in fertiliser, palladium that is critical for cars, cellphones and dental fillings and nickel used in electric car batteries and steel.Prices of those commodities have surged since January.Hit by sanctions, Russia and its economy have absorbed a huge blow.

-Russia's war in Ukraine will disrupt commerce and clog up supply chains, slashing economic growth and pushing prices sharply higher around the globe, the Organization for Economic Cooperation and Development warned Thursday.
+Russia's war in Ukraine will disrupt commerce and clog up supply chains, slashing economic growth and pushing prices sharply higher around the globe, the Organisation for Economic Cooperation and Development warned on Thursday.

-But government spending and tax cuts could partially limit the damage, the organization said.
+But government spending and tax cuts could partially limit the damage, the organisation said.

-Russia is also a big producer of potash that is used in fertilizer, palladium that is critical for cars, cellphones and dental fillings and nickel used in electric car batteries and steel.
+Russia is also a big producer of potash that is used in fertiliser, palladium that is critical for cars, cellphones and dental fillings and nickel used in electric car batteries and steel.

 Prices of those commodities have surged since January.